 For somewhere so chilled out, this little island really knows how to party.
 With a legendary annual carnival, you’re never that far from the beat of the steelpan in Tobago, which means plenty of opportunities to practice your Limbo.
 Or if you’d rather, indulge in an afternoon of limin’ – the act of sharing food and drinks, exchanging long stories and jokes – rum punch in hand.
 Chat to the friendly locals, enjoy specialities such as crab and dumplings, and take in one of the islands historic colonial attractions.
 Eighteenth-century, British-built Fort James is a particularly lovely spot, and the views of Great Courland Bay below will knock your socks off.
 Try and visit when Tobago’s twice-yearly Buccoo Goat and Crab Racing Festival is on for a rare chance to see crustaceans and furry friends in competition (not with each other, mind).

 Still shrouded in scientific mystery, it’s presumed that the glowing, bioluminescence of underwater creatures is born as a form of defence, or evolutionary development to help locate food in dark waters.
 The end result is a mesmerising glimmer of electric blue, glowing beneath the water’s surface.
-In Tobago, paddleboard tours of this natural phenomena begin once the moon comes up, just as many on the mainland are gearing up for beach parties and candlelit suppers.
+In Tobago, paddleboard tours of this natural phenomena take place during the new moon — a monthly occurrence when the moon is at its very lowest in the sky.
 Here, the creatures glow and glitter, creating a spectacle of lights that is sure to leave its mark on the imagination.

 British Airways currently offers flights to Tobago and a seven-night hotel stay from £654pp.
 To book your trip, click here